flipp-oss/deimos/README.md

   # @param payload [Deimos::SchemaClass::Record]
   # @param _record [Widget]
   def self.generate_payload(attributes, _record)
-    # This method converts your ActiveRecord into a SchemaClass::Record.
+    # This method converts your ActiveRecord into a Deimos::SchemaClass::Record.
 You will be able to use super
-    # as an instance of Deimos::MySchema and set values that are not on your ActiveRecord schema.
+    # as an instance of Schemas::MySchema and set values that are not on your ActiveRecord schema.
     res = super
     res.some_value = "some_value-#{res.test_id}"
     res